GarrettBeatty/Steganography/README.md

 #### Header

 In order to embed the message attributes and encoding info into the image, a header is used.
-The header is contained in the first 42 + 32 (optional) least significant bits of every byte.
+The header is in the 46 + (32 optional) least significant bits of every byte.

 The header is encoded as:
 * Bit Split (4 bits)